CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

     end
     ```

+5. If you are coming to Phoenix from Rails it's worth noting that Phoenix Views are not like Rails Views.
+In Phoenix a View is responsible for rendering templates (in `web/templates`) and defining any functions required for the rendering of those templates.
+You can read more about them on the [Phoenix guides](http://www.phoenixframework.org/docs/views).
-4. Now let's run migrations to get the database up-to-date and run the tests again to ensure that we haven't broken anything (note that we get tests for free by using the generator).
+6. Now let's run migrations to get the database up-to-date and run the tests again to ensure that we haven't broken anything (note that we get tests for free by using the generator).

   ```bash
   mix ecto.migrate